 Things to remember:

 If you are utilizing a ferry, make sure you check final departure times.
 Allow time for returning any rented golf carts or bikes, and give yourself plenty of time to board.
 Arrive about 1/2 hour early.
+If it is going to be a busy weekend for tourists, plan accordingly.
 Please click here for COVID-19 restrictions and updates.

 Wear comfortable shoes.
 Dress for weather.
 Sometimes island breezes can be cool.